jomartinez27/picturepixel/README.md

-Some of the functionality I implemented in order for a modal to display if a user clicks on the upload button.
-Using a some Javascript I was able to change the CSS style of each the modal div.
+Using some JavaScript I was able to change the CSS style of the div that had the id `my-modal`.
 If a user clicks on the "x" the modal will disappear.
 Building the modal was tricky at first, but after some thinking I realized I can use a little jQuery to help me!
 ```javascript
   handleBtnModal() {
     return () => {